Enquire more, advocate less

-To really understand what is happening in business but in any situation, we need to inquire more and advocate less; only then will we get beneath superficial, and transactional conversations.
+To really understand what is happening in business but in any situation, we need to enquire more and advocate less.
+Only then will we get beneath superficial, and transactional conversations.
 And really start to understand the emotions and beliefs that underpin often entrenched positions.
-Question more and ask better questions……

-The trouble with these levels of conversation is that we rarely engage with one another at any level other than one that may be considered “safe”.
-Nothing superficially wrong with that but in the process do we really get to find out what one another is really thinking?
-If the other party is an unsettled customer or an alienated employee do we really “find out” what they want and in the process risk losing a sale, an account or turn a valuable company resource into one that is underperforming or worst at risk of leaving?
+The trouble with these levels of conversation is that we rarely engage with one another at any level, other than one that may be considered “safe”.
+Nothing superficially wrong with that, but in the process do we really get to find out what one another is really thinking?
+If the other party is an unsettled customer or an alienated employee do we really “find out” what they want?
+And in the process risk losing a sale, an account, or turn a valuable company resource into one that is underperforming or worst at risk of leaving?

-In the current political environment it appears that are all now so busy advocating our positions that we have forgotten to ask the important questions of others………..”why do you think that?”, “is there a basis on which you might think differently?”, “would I be able to help you?” and many more.
+In the current political environment it appears that are all now so busy advocating our positions, that we have forgotten to ask the important questions of others. ”Why do you think that?”
+“Is there a basis on which you might think differently?”
+“Would I be able to help you?” and many more.

-The problem is that without the preparedness to lessen our grip on our own certainties it is difficult to ask the same of others, to listen well requires our preparedness to follow and to take time to reflect on the reasoning of others.
-But if we can we start to understand at another level – and that is emotional level of conversation then we may start to comprehend the rational, emotions and beliefs that underpin what if being said to us.
+The problem is that without the preparedness to lessen our grip on our own certainties, it is difficult to ask the same of others.
+To listen well requires our preparedness to follow and to take time to reflect on the reasoning of others.
+But if we can we start to understand at another level – and that is emotional level of conversation.
+Then we may start to comprehend the rational, emotions and beliefs that underpin what if being said to us.

 Do we ask?
 Not enough?
 Do we say less and listen more, rarely.
-To inquire more and advocate less would do us all a lot of good – politicians, sales people and supervisors take heed.
-Certainly there is a time to speak but, when you do, offer your points clearly, concisely, without repetition and without fear, say it is “as it is” and if we are misunderstood remember that maybe our own problem.
+To enquire more and advocate less would do us all a lot of good…politicians, sales people, and supervisors take heed.
+Certainly, there is a time to speak.
+But when you do, offer your points clearly, concisely, without repetition and without fear.
+Say it is “as it is” and if we are misunderstood, remember that may be our own problem.

 The better question may just be worth ten times the smarter answer.